msupply-foundation/msupply_docs/content/docs/administration/display.md

 ## Viewing the display settings

-To view the display settings, go to `Admin` in the lower section of the navigation panel:
+To view the display settings, go to `Settings` in the lower section of the navigation panel:

 ![Location: nav](/docs/administration/images/admin_nav.png)